 Las Moradas de San Martín – Located in San Martín de Valdeiglesias, a village in the south-eastern side of Madrid province, this winery produces intense and velvety red wines from 80 year-old, organically cultivated, Garnacha vines.
 For English tours and wine tastings, contact: email@example.com.
 Multi-sized groups are also welcome.
 Address: Pago Castillejos, Carretera M541, km 4.5, San Martín de Valdeiglesias.

 Bernabeleva: On the eastern edge of the Sierra de Gredos mountains, a famed doctor named Vincente Alvarez-Villamil purchased land in 1923, as a result of its legendary Celtic history.
 The history included ancient bears carved from boulders to mark forests dedicated exclusively to the hunt.
 As a result, Vincente named the land, Bernabeleva (“the bear’s forest”).
 This biodynamic winery produces both red and white wines made from old-vine Garnacha and Albillo respectively.
-Guided tours can be booked at: firstname.lastname@example.org.
+Guided wine tours and tastings can be booked at: firstname.lastname@example.org.
 Wines are also available for purchase at the winery.
 Address: Ávila-Toledo highway (N-403) km 81.6, San Martín de Valdeiglesias.

 How to get there: the 3 wineries can be reached by bus n.
 551 from Madrid’s Príncipe Pío intercity bus station.
 Get off at San Martín de Valdeiglesias.
 1 hour and 15-minute ride plus 10-minute taxi ride.
 There are buses every 30 minutes.

 Bodega del Real Cortijo de San Isidro: This Historic-Artistic Site was built after King Carlos III in 1782 declared that wine be produced for the Royal House.
 The winery is by far a one-of-a-kind visit with lovely gardens, a small museum and vast underground cellars that are still in use to age wine.
-Visits are hosted on Sunday at 12pm for 6€/person.
+Visits and tastings are hosted on Sunday at 12pm for 6€/person.
 Wine tasting and aperitif included.
 Larger group bookings are also available during the week.
 To book, call +34 91 5357735.
 Address: C/Colonia Cortijo San Isidro s/n., 28300 Cortijo de San Isidro (Aranjuez).

 El Regajal: This quaint, familiar winery is surrounded not only by vineyards and olive trees, but housed in the Regajal-Mar de Ontígola Natural preserve which contains one of the greatest collection of butterflies in Europe.
 Excellent red wines are produced from Tempranillo and handcrafted olive oil is also available upon request.
-Guided visits include a wine with local cheese and ham tasting.
+Guided winery visits include a wine with local cheese and ham tasting.
 To book either at email@example.com or at +34 91 3078903/615632426.
 Address: Antigua Carretera de Andalucía, Km 50.5, 28300 Aranjuez.

 How to get here: both wineries can be reached by the Cercanías train from Madrid Atocha Train Station heading to Aranjuez in just 40 minutes.
 Trains run every 15 minutes and cost 5-6 €/person.
 More info at Renfe train service.
 Once in Aranjuez, add a 15-minute taxi ride to get to the wineries.